The 75th Emmy Awards: see the full list of winners

 Riley Keough – Daisy Jones & The Six

-Ali Wong – Beef
+Ali Wong – Beef – WINNER

 Supporting actor in a drama series: